 - All in-person or group meetings are cancelled until further notice.

-- Any documents/forms to be submitted must be sent by mail or FAX to:
+- Any documents/forms to be submitted must be sent by mail to (or hand-delivered to the drop box located at):

 - Department of Housing and Community Development